spectrecoder/gari-wallet/README.md

 ### Manifest placeholder

-Open your gradle.build file for your main application module - override manifest variable **$authRedirect**.
+Open your gradle.build file for your main application module - override manifest variables **$authRedirect**.
-This url will be used as deeplink scheme for Web3Auth redirects.
+This URL will be used as a deep link scheme for Web3Auth redirects.

-You should add it to whitelist during configuring Web3Auth dashboard.
+You should add it to the whitelist during configuring the Web3Auth dashboard.
-Read documentation to get more information - https://web3auth.io/docs/sdk/android/#configure-a-plug-n-play-project
+Read the documentation to get more information - https://web3auth.io/docs/sdk/android/#configure-a-plug-n-play-project

-All Logic for handling deeplink redirects has been already handled by Gari Wallet SDK, you just need to declare manifest variable in your gradle scripts.
+All Logic for handling deep link redirects has been already handled by Gari Wallet SDK, you just need to declare manifest variable in your Gradle scripts.

 ```groovy
 android {